 Insert new paragraphs 11.4. to 11.6., to read:

 "11.4.
-As from the official date of entry into force of Supplement [XX] to the 01 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approvals under this Regulation as amended by Supplement [XX] to the 01 series of amendments.
+As from the official date of entry into force of the 02 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approvals under this Regulation as amended by the 02 series of amendments.

 11.5.
-As from 48 months after the date of entry into force mentioned in paragraph 11.4 above, Contracting Parties applying this Regulation shall grant approvals only if the vehicle type with regard to the number and mode of installation of the lighting and light-signaling devices corresponds to the requirements of the Supplement [XX] to the 01 series of amendments to this Regulation.
+As from 48 months after the date of entry into force mentioned in paragraph 11.4 above, Contracting Parties applying this Regulation shall grant approvals only if the vehicle type with regard to the number and mode of installation of the lighting and light-signaling devices corresponds to the requirements of the 02 series of amendments to this Regulation.

 11.6.
 Existing approvals granted under this Regulation before the date mentioned in paragraph 11.5. above shall remain valid."